 What does Charleston have to offer?
-What locations are a good place to live?
+What communities are a good place to live?
 How does the school systems rate?
 What activities are available for me and my family to enjoy?
 Are these just a few of the many questions you are asking yourself as you prepare for your move?
-As a retired military veteran I can defiinitely relate as these are many of the questions that crossed my mind as I prepared for my upcoming assignments.
+As a retired military family we can defiinitely relate as these are many of the questions that crossed our minds as we prepared for upcoming assignments.

-- Using my personal experience of 21 years of military service, I clearly understand your relocation needs, therefore I’am able to better assist you with a smooth transition.
+- Using my personal experience of 22 years of military service, we clearly understand your relocation needs, therefore we are able to better assist you with a smooth transition.

-- Using my knowledge of the communities, schools and transportation systems in the city to help you find a home in the neighborhood that best meets your needs with an easy commute to your military base or or work location.
+- Using our knowledge of the communities, schools and transportation systems in the city to help you find a home in the neighborhood that best meets your family's needs with an easy commute to your military base or work location.

 - Keeping in mind that Charleston, South Carolina may not be your last assignment.
-I can simplify your future relocation by making sure that the home you purchase now will still be attractive to buyers when it's time to leave.
+We can simplify your future relocation by making sure the home you purchase now will still be attractive to buyers when it's time to leave.

-I absolutely love Charleston, South Carolina, which is why when I retired my family and I decided to make it home.
-I think you will love South Carolina as much as we do.
+We absolutely love Charleston, South Carolina, which is why after retiring, we decided to make it home.
+We think you will love South Carolina as much as we do.
 The city and surrounding areas have a lot to offer to you and your family and your dollar will go a long way in terms of housing and other costs.

-To request additional information complete the form below to make your request or contact me at (888) 992-4723.
-My team and I look forward to assisting you and your family with a smooth transition!
+To request additional information complete the form below or contact us at (888) 992-4723.
+We look forward to assisting you and your family with a smooth transition!

-As a Veterans United Realtor Coordinator, I’am able to assist you with the entire home buying process.
+As a Veterans United Realtor Coordinator, we can assist you with the entire home buying process.
 From getting pre-aproved to closing on your home; making your transition as seamless as possible.

-As a Military Relocation Specialist, I am able to connect you with a professional real estate agent at your new location prior to your arrival.
+As a Military Relocation Specialist, we can connect you with a professional real estate agent at your new location prior to your arrival.
 So that you are receiving the asssistance you will need to ensure a smooth PCS relocation.

 Military buyers have access to the most powerful lending program on the market.
 Through the beneifts of the VA Loan, more buyers have the ability to purchase a home.